 Orientation Leaders will facilitate a small group discussion focused on living and learning at U-M, academic and involvement questions and concerns, student health and safety, academic resources, decision-making strategies, and transitioning to U-M.

 Conditions of Employment

 Qualifications: Leaders must be a returning undergraduate student in August 2022 at the University of Michigan and are required to have been enrolled during the fall and winter terms prior to their employment, having been in good academic and judicial standing for both terms.
 OLs should be able to assume leadership roles and complete all assigned tasks.
 Positive representation of the University of Michigan is required.
 Commitment to serving students, parents, and University staff, including diverse populations, and a customer service philosophy are necessary.
 Previous experience in a team or community living environment is helpful, but not required.

 Time commitment: Orientation Leaders are required to attend all training sessions, staff meetings, and must be available to work in August for programming and Welcome to Michigan Events.

 Contract: Each Orientation Leader will be required to sign a contract and adhere to the following guidelines:

-- Must attend all Winter Training sessions and all of May training
+- Must attend all training sessions both online and in-person

 - Be punctual, reliable, and conscientious in the performance of all responsibilities.